What Happens When You Default On A Title Loan?

 What happens if I default on my title loan

-• Reduction of credit score- falling behind on the payments can reduce your credit score and impact your eligibility for future loans.
+• Reduction of credit score - Falling behind on payments can reduce your credit score and impact your eligibility for future loans.

-• Fees- A title pawn company may also impose several fees that cover the attorneys, towing, and storage costs.
+• Fees- A title pawn company may also impose several fees to cover attorneys fees, towing, and storage costs.
 These fees are regulated and limited in many states, but they will still be high and add to the stress of getting back to current on the payments.

 Need Money So You Don't Default On A Title Loan?
 Contact Highway Title Loans

-Our friendly and helpful loan agents are ready to help you get cash for any financial situation.
+Our helpful loan agents are ready to help you get cash for any financial situation.
 Contact our staff to learn how to avoid a costly default.
-Contact Highway Title Loans at 877-433-5454 for more information about title loan offers and refinancing options to avoid future defaults!
+Contact Highway Title Loans at 877-433-5454 for more information about title loan offers and refinancing options to prevent future defaults!

 Posted in lending questions